pedroavpereira/VerbScraper/README.md

 # VerbScraper
-Chrome extension designed automatically scrape and turn all the verb conjugations into a JSON string using a list of user inputed verbs, this chrome extenison uses the website https://leconjugueur.lefigaro.fr/ to collect its data by traversing its DOM and collecting the relevant information.
+Chrome extension is designed to automatically scrape and turn all the verb conjugations into a JSON string using a list of user-inputted verbs, This Chrome extension uses the website https://leconjugueur.lefigaro.fr/ to collect its data by traversing its DOM and collecting the relevant information.
 ## Goal
-This extension was created to facilitate data collection of these verbs for a future language memorization application's database (Duolingo style), and as a learning developer, learning the basics of chrome extensions seemed like an exciting learning exercise.
-Maybe it's true what they say, programmers will spend hours coding automating a task!
+This extension was created to facilitate data collection of these verbs for a future language memorization application's database (Duolingo style), and as a learning developer, learning the basics of Chrome extensions seemed like an exciting learning exercise.
+Maybe it's true what they say, programmers will spend hours coding just to automate a task!

 ## Usage
 After clicking on the extension icon use the popup to input every verb intended to be scrapped.